 Hope this helps."

 Milk from My Affected Breast

 "I have just been to the doctors for what I thought was a clogged milk duct.
-Turned out, it was a pus-filled abscess that they had to drain, then and there, as it was quite large and I was feverish.
+It turned out that it was a pus-filled abscess that they had to drain then and there, it was pretty large, and I was feverish.

 Re: Continue breastfeeding

-"Don’t worry about your baby getting sick from the infection (even if pus is visible in the milk) moms are always advised to continue breastfeeding - it cannot harm the baby in any way.
+"Don't worry about your baby getting sick from the infection (even if pus is visible in the milk).
+Moms are always advised to continue breastfeeding - it cannot harm the baby.

-So, you do not need to pump-and-dump, in fact, you could get baby to breastfeed instead of pumping if there is no incision near the nipple: this will help drain the breast more effectively and help with the healing process."
+So, you do not need to pump and dump.
+You could get baby to breastfeed instead of pumping if there is no incision near the nipple: this will help drain the breast more effectively and help with the healing process."